-During cherry blossom season, the prefecture is transformed into a sea of pink—the area surrounding Himeji Castle is particularly breathtaking.
+During cherry blossom season, the prefecture turns pink and the area surrounding Himeji Castle is particularly breathtaking.
 Enjoy the Kobe Festival and witness the yearly mountain burnoff in the Tonomine Highlands.

-The hotter months inspire outdoor adventures and festivals.
+The hotter months are a time for outdoor adventures and festivals.
 Head to the cooler climes of some of Hyogo’s mountains, or down to the beaches of Suma, Ieshima or Awaji Island for fun and fireworks.

-Autumn in Hyogo means spectacular events such as the Nada Fighting Festival, Kobe Jazz Street and the Tamba Fall Colors Festival, as well as cool temperatures for the Kobe Marathon.
+Autumn in Hyogo means spectacular events such as the Nada Fighting Festival, Kobe Jazz Street and the Tamba Momiji Meguri (Maple Leaf Tour), as well as cool temperatures for the Kobe Marathon.